 In Clicksand, I explore the concept of the Universe of Potential Relationships.
 There are three overlapping circles: the people you want to meet, the people who are open to meeting someone new, and the people you can build rapport with.
 You can only build a relationship with the people who meet all three of those conditions—where all three circles overlap.

-When we begin working with new clients at Civilis Marketing, we find that many of them have been making mistakes related to one (or more) of those three circles.
+When we begin working with new clients at Civilis Consulting, we find that many of them have been making mistakes related to one (or more) of those three circles.
 In a previous article I spelled out ways to critically think through who you want to have a relationship with (it’s not always obvious!).

 Now, let’s look at the flip side: people open to meeting someone new.

 The first—and most important—point to make about whether people are open to meeting someone new is that you have no control over it.
 You can attempt to open a dialogue, but it is the other person’s choice whether to accept your overture or not.
 And if they choose not to, you need to respect their decision—especially if you ever really do want to have a meaningful business relationship with them.
 Too many companies these days (especially those that believe what online marketers and tools tell them) keep hammering away when they really want to meet someone.
 We all get emails that start out with some variation of “You didn’t respond to my last email, so…” Then, they go on to explain why it is so important that you let them into your life.
 They think that if they are persistent enough, people will eventually relent and respond, allowing them to move the relationship forward.

 Online marketing companies like HubSpot call this irritating persistence “nurturing,” and build tools that encourage the behavior.
 But no matter what HubSpot calls it, in truth, it’s badgering.
 It even verges on stalking.